 Natural language chatbots, which are computer programs that converse with you, rely on these two processes to parse and generate text.

 Experts would encode hundreds of rules mapping what a user may say to how a software should respond in the early days of chatbots, which were mostly rule

-inconvenient to maintain and limited the sophistication that could be achieved.
+was obviously inconvenient to maintain and limited the sophistication that could be achieved.